 20. Cincinnati Symphony Orchestra is One of the Oldest in the Country

 Founded in 1895, the Cincinnati Symphony Orchestra is the sixth-oldest orchestra in the United States.
-It performs frequently at Cincinnati Music Hall, a National Historic Landmark.
+It performs frequently at Cincinnati Music Hall, a National Historic Landmark and one of the most famous landmarks in Cincinnati.
 The same members of this orchestra form the Cincinnati Pops Orchestra, using their instruments to play pop music at Music Hall.

 The Cincinnati Ballet, Cincinnati Opera, and May Festival Chorus also perform at Music Hall.

 🧳 Visiting the Cincinnati Music Hall?
 See my Cincinnati packing list guide, which covers everything you need for a night at the opera to daytime outdoor activities.

 Cincinnati Music Hall is not only a premier cultural venue — it is also the location of multiple ghost sightings and suspected hauntings.
 In fact, Music Hall was featured on a special Halloween episode of Ghost Hunters in 2014.